1921–22 NHL season: League business

 This was the first season away from the split season used in the NHA and the first four NHL seasons.
 Under the old split system, the winner of each half of the season would face each other in the playoffs.
 If the same team won both halves, then there would be no league playoffs and that team would simply move on to the Stanley Cup series.
 For the new system, the top two teams at the end of the season squared off against each other in a two-game total goals series for the chance to move on to the Stanley Cup series.

+The NHL adopted the penalty rules of the amateur Ontario Hockey Association (OHA) for this season.
+Starting this season, there was no substitution for penalized players and no deferred penalties This was therefore the first season of the power play in the NHL.
+Penalized players immediately had to serve their penalties in the penalty box.
+Also, the minor penalty was reduced to two minutes, and major fouls were assessed at five minutes.
+A match penalty was now awarded for deliberate attempts to injure.

 Frank Calder, NHL president, again declared Sprague Cleghorn property of the Hamilton Tigers and Cleghorn balked at the move.
 The Tigers asked Cleghorn where he wanted to play other than Ottawa, and he expressed interest in joining his brother on the Montreal Canadiens and so prior to the start of this season, the NHL's first multiple-player trade in its history was made when Billy Coutu and Sprague Cleghorn of the Hamilton Tigers were traded to the Montreal Canadiens for Harry Mummery, Amos Arbour, and Cully Wilson.

 Canadiens owner George Kennedy never recovered from the influenza he contracted in 1919, and died on October 19, 1921, at age 39.
 His widow sold the Canadiens to a unit that would be known affectionately as the Three Musketeers of owners, Leo Dandurand, Louis Letourneau, and Joseph Cattarinich.
 Dandurand became manager and coach, and immediately there were problems between him and Newsy Lalonde.
 At one point, Dandurand accused Lalonde of not trying, and also the fans started to boo their old hero.
 Finally, Lalonde walked out on the team.
 NHL president Frank Calder mediated the dispute and Lalonde returned to the team.
 But his days in Montreal were numbered.